rahul-1717/Super_Store_Dashboard/README.md

-# Power BI Sales Analysis and Forecasting Project
+# Sales Analysis and Forecasting Project

 ## Project Overview
 This project utilizes Power BI to conduct an in-depth analysis of sales data, providing valuable insights and forecasts that drive strategic decision-making.
 Below are the detailed components of the project: